Bloc by Bloc: The Arab-American vote in the shadow of Oct. 7

 A small community with big electoral power

-About 4 million people in the United States identify as Arab Americans.
+About 4 million people identify as Arab Americans.
 They are a community of diverse faiths, national origins, and viewpoints.
 Roughly two-thirds are Christian, and one-third are Muslim.
 They have a large presence in key swing states like Michigan, comprising about 5% of the electorate there, and Pennsylvania, where they make up about 2%.

 The war in Gaza looms large for them.
 More than 80% in a recent poll by the Arab American Institute, an advocacy group, said it’s their top election issue.